Know what you need to enroll

 Students Who Move

-- If the parent/guardian who has physical custody of the student(s) moves to a new address at any time after submitting the application for enrollment, s/he must submit a Change of Address form to the Education Placement Center within 14 days following the move.
-Students who move out of San Francisco but wish to remain in a SFUSD school may apply for an interdistrict permit from the new district of residence.
+If the parent/guardian who has physical custody of the student(s) moves to a new address at any time after submitting the application for enrollment, s/he must submit a Change of Address form to the Education Placement Center within 14 days following the move.
+Students who move out of San Francisco but wish to remain in a SFUSD school shall apply for an interdistrict permit from the new district of residence.
+Interdistrict permits shall be processed in accordance with District procedure.

 Verification of Residency